CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 Danio_rerio.GRCz10.fa  Danio_rerio.GRCz10.fa.fai
 </pre>

-To copy the content of this directory to Allas, I first set up the Allas environment:
+To copy the content of this directory to Allas, we first set up the Allas environment:
 ```text
 module load allas
 ```
-Then I open a connection to Allas using the command `allas-conf`.
+Then we open a connection to Allas using the command `allas-conf`.
 The command asks for users' CSC password (xxxxxxxxxxx) and then lists the Allas projects that are accessible.
 In this case, we select _project_2001659_.

 <pre>[kkayttaj@mahti-login11 ~]$ <b>allas-conf</b>